 Nearly 5 percent of Concord's total area is made up of water.
 It includes parts of Merrimack River, Penacook Lake, Turkey River, Contoocook River and Soucook River, and its highest point lies at Oak Hill, where elevation reaches 860 feet above sea level.
 Over the years, Concord has been called home by a number of notable people, including composer John Adams, playwright Tad Mosel, Union Army General Joseph Carter Abbott, former U.S. President Franklin Pierce, and various senators, congressmen and former New Hampshire governors.

 Concord is governed by an elected mayor, city manager and city council.
 The city boasts a full-time police department, a full-time fire department and municipal emergency medical services.
 Top employers in the area include the State of New Hampshire, Concord Hospital, Steeplegate Regional Mall, Genesis Healthcare, Sanel Auto Parts, Lincoln Financial, Market Basket, City of Concord, Concord Regional VNA and Havenwood-Heritage Heights.
 Most children in the area attend schools in the Concord School District, except those from the Penacook village.
 Penacook area children attend school in the Merrimack Valley Regional School District, which also services Boscawen, Loudon, Salisbury and Webster.

-Copyright ©2014 Northern New England Real Estate Network, Inc. All rights reserved.
-The data relating to real estate for sale on this web site comes in part from the IDX Program of NNEREN.
-This display of listings may or may not be the entire compilation from the NNEREN database, and NNEREN does not guarantee the accuracy of such information.
-IDX data last updated at 9/23/2014 2:04:12 AM
+Copyright ©2016 New England Real Estate Network, Inc. All rights reserved.
+The data relating to real estate for sale on this web site comes in part from the IDX Program of NEREN.
+This display of listings may or may not be the entire compilation from the NEREN database, and NEREN does not guarantee the accuracy of such information.
+IDX data last updated at 10/22/2016 2:32:08 AM